Region: Colloquially known as the Karoo Highlands

 Ever yearned for a space so vast that the horizon continues into the future?
 Or to see the stars so clearly you feel that you touch them?
 The Karoo Highlands Route is where you can experience such uniqueness.
 The area is renowned for the hospitality of its farming community.

-The route offers plenty of interesting attractions, such as Sutherland’s astronomical observatory, Carnarvon’s Karoo Array radio telescope, Karoo architecture and corbelled houses, Anglo-Boer War sites, rock art, ancient palaeo surfaces, farm stays and medicinal plants.
+The route offers plenty of interesting attractions, such as Sutherland’s astronomical observatory, the Square Kilometre Array (SKA) radio telescope; Karoo architecture and corbelled houses; Anglo-Boer War sites; rock art; ancient palaeo-surfaces; farm stays; and medicinal plants.

 There is a lot to do on this small but unique route.
 The area is famous for its successful sheep farming, and it is one of the best stargazing destinations in the world.
 In the Karoo there is something for every traveller – there are quiet and scenic vast landscapes, friendly local people, traditional food and a whole lot of adventure.
 The various small towns, including Carnarvon, Loxton, Victoria West, Vosburg and Williston, each offer something different from the other.

 A self-drive excursion through the Appie van Heerden Nature Reserve is a sight for sore eyes in this arid part of the Northern Cape.
 The 860ha nature reserve is located just outside Carnarvon, and here you will see spectacular Karoo veld vegetation that forms part of the Karee mountains.
 Spot various wild animals, including besbok, black wildebeest, zebra, springbok and gemsbok – all of which used to roam this part of the country freely before the commencement of sheep farming in the region.

 Adventure and adrenaline